EvernodeXRPL/evernode-sdk/README.md

 ## Tools

-You can use [HotPocket developer kit](hpdevkit/index.md) to get started easily and test HotPocket smart contracts on your local PC.
+- hpdevkit - You can use [HotPocket developer kit](hpdevkit/index.md) to get started easily and test HotPocket smart contracts on your local PC.
 Follow the [tutorials](#tutorials) above to understand how to use it.
+- evdevkit - You can use [Evernode developer kit](evdevkit/index.md) to deploy your HotPocket smart contracts to a Evernode instance.
+Follow the [evernode tutorial](evernode/tutorial-basics.md) to understand how to use it.

 ## Example code
 - [Simple echo contract (nodejs)](https://github.com/HotPocketDev/hp-nodejs-contract/blob/main/example/echo-contract.js)